EthanBnntt/tinygrad-vit/README.md

-# Vision Transformer (ViT) Implementation in Tinygrad
+# A Simple Vision Transformer (ViT) Implementation in Tinygrad

 This repository contains a minimalist implementation of the Vision Transformer (ViT) model using tinygrad.